We'd welcome your thoughts, comments and ideas on this website or any other Brent Island activity.

 Foraging on The Island

-In April this year a group of some 10 children and 10 adults made a trip to The Island to find edible plants among the profusion growing there.
+In April 2019 a group of some 10 children and 10 adults made a trip to The Island to find edible plants among the profusion growing there.
 The panel to the right shows what they found.

 The group picked a few things in a sensitive way such as wild garlic & nettles.
 They were mindful of the vulnerability of wild flowers and habitats which would be emphasised as an integral part of the activity.